Fat cell memories: Why it's hard to maintain healthy weight – DW – 11/22/2024

 Yo-yo effect of weight gain down to fat cells

-The researchers discovered these "fat cell memories" by examining fat tissue taken from people with obesity before and after a weight loss surgery.
+The researchers discovered these "fat cell memories" by examining fat tissue taken from people with obesity before and after undergoing weight-loss surgery.
 They compared this fat tissue with individuals who had no history of obesity.

 Some genes were more active in the obesity group's fat cells than in the control group.
 These genetic changes lasted long after their weight-reduction surgery.